Last Updated: June 5, 2026

 Figure 4.13 Local and global selections in Project Options.

 Another area to clean up before saving a project as a template is elements like views and tables used in the current project and perhaps edited by the manager.
 Still, you don’t want to be included in the template file.
-Let’s spend a minute cleaning up any elements in the Organizer that might have been used in this project but that we do not think are needed for the template.
+Let’s spend a minute cleaning up any elements in the Organizer that were used in this project but are not needed for the template.
 Before doing this, it is essential to know you cannot delete an active view, so if you want to delete an active view, apply a view you wish to as part of the template and delete the view.

-We will work with the Organizer and custom elements later in this Activity Page, so for now, let’s use the Organizer to clean up (delete) views and tables we don’t want.
+We will work with the Organizer and custom elements later on this Activity Workspace page, so for now, let’s use the Organizer to clean up (delete) views and tables we don’t want.

 Figure 4.14 Using the Organizer in Microsoft Project to delete views associated with a project.